jneug/typst-finite/src/layout.typ

 /// Creates a group layout that collects states into groups that are
 /// positioned by specific sub-layouts.
 ///
-/// See @sec:showcase for an example.
+/// #example(breakable:true)[```
+/// #let aut = range(6).fold((:), (d, s) => {d.insert("q"+str(s), none); d})
+/// #finite.automaton(
+///   aut,
+///   initial: none, final: none,
+///   layout: finite.layout.group.with(
+///     grouping: 3,
+///     spacing: 4,
+///     layout: (
+///       finite.layout.linear.with(dir: bottom),
+///       finite.layout.circular,
+///     )
+///   )
+/// )
+/// ```]
 ///
-/// - position (coordinate): Position of the anchor point.
-/// - grouping (int, array): Either an integer to collect states into
-///     roughly equal sized groups or an array of arrays that specify which states
-///     (by name) are in what group.
-/// - spacing (float): A spacing between sub-group layouts.
-/// - layout (array): An array of layouts to use for each group.
-The first group of
-///     states will be passed to the first layout and so on.
+/// See @sec:showcase for a more comprehensive example.
+///
+/// -> array
 #let group(
+  /// Automaton specification.
+  /// -> spec
   spec,
+  /// Either an integer to collect states into
+  /// roughly equal sized groups or an array of arrays that specify which
+  /// states (by name) are in each group.
+  /// -> int | array
   grouping: auto,
+  /// Spacing between states on the line.
+  /// -> float
-  spacing: .8,
+  spacing: default-style.state.radius * 2,
+  /// An array of layouts to use for each group.
+The first group of
+  /// states will be passed to the first layout and so on.
+  /// -> array
   layout: linear.with(dir: bottom),
+  /// Position of the anchor point.
+  /// -> coordinate
   position: (0, 0),
+  /// Styling options.
+  /// -> dictionary
   style: (:),
 ) = {
   assert-spec(spec)